-Lucky for Dorothy, Fayard’s wife Geri was a remarkable woman, one of Dorothy’s few friends who would remain a rock for her through the ups and downs of life before, during, and after stardom.
-Despite the fact that Harold had taken their only car to the golf course and remained unreachable all day, Geri managed to get Dorothy through her labor and to the hospital just in time.
+Lucky for Dorothy, Fayard’s wife Geri was a remarkable woman, one of Dorothy’s few friends who remained a rock for her through the ups and downs of life before, during, and after stardom.
+Despite the fact that Harold took their only car to the golf course and remained unreachable all day, Geri managed to get Dorothy through her labor and to the hospital just in time.

-Dorothy’s desire to have Harold there for the birth was so great, she even tried holding back the delivery, hoping that Harold would arrive in time.
+Dorothy’s desire to have Harold there for the birth was great.
+Desperately hoping he’d show up at the hospital in time, Dottie tried holding back the delivery.

-Eventually, forceps had to be used to pry baby Harolyn out.
+Eventually, forceps were used to pry baby Harolyn out.

-Dorothy would forever blame herself and the difficult delivery for Harolyn’s ensuing brain damage.
-As Dorothy would later write in her autobiography [aff. link],
+Dorothy forever blamed herself and the difficult delivery for Harolyn’s ensuing brain damage.
+As Dorothy wrote in her autobiography [aff. link],

 “Was it poor obstetrics, a basically difficult birth, or neglect from any source?
 No one can know.
 Nor can I be certain that there was a direct relationship between a delayed delivery and the kind of child that matured—but in my deepest heart I think there was some connection…Rightly or wrongly, I date much of what was to happen to me thereafter—in my personal life and in my career—for the incident of the delayed delivery.
 Whatever happened, I blame only myself.”